 As wisdom teeth develop, the roots become longer and the jawbone becomes more dense.
 In addition, as you age, the post-operative care can be prolonged and the complication rates are higher.
 Moreover, healing is slower and chances of infections are increased.

-If you choose to go under sedation you will be provided with anesthesia options at your consultation.
-All outpatient services are performed under anesthesia to maximize your comfort level.
+If you choose to go under sedation, you will be provided with anesthesia options at your consultation.
+All outpatient services are recommended to be performed under anesthesia to maximize your comfort level.

 On the morning of your surgery, it is essential that you have NOTHING to eat or drink for at least 6 hours, preferably longer.

 On the day of your procedure, you will be given medication to help minimize post-operative swelling and pain.
 We recommend that a responsible adult accompany you to the office and plan to stay with you for the remainder of the day.
 Allow adequate time to travel home and rest after the procedure as you will be sleepy for a considerable amount of the day.

 The procedure itself takes approximately 30-60 minutes, however plan to be at the office for about 90 minutes.